 Have concise, formal policies regarding security and the sharing of information, and provide staff with regular cyber security training.

 Require employees to use different passwords for each account.
-When you choose not to cut corners, you make your network more secure for everyone in the workplace.
+By choosing to not to cut corners, you make your network more secure for everyone in the workplace.

 5. Dangerous Storage Habits